I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 50,000+

-If you still can’t decide between Wix, Squarespace, or WordPress, try our four-question quiz to get a personalized website builder recommendation based on your needs.
+If you still can’t decide between Wix, Squarespace, and WordPress, try our four-question quiz to get a personalized website builder recommendation based on your needs.

 What type of website do you want to create?